kylpo/react-playbook/patterns/Injector-Component.md

 </TouchableWithoutFeedback_>
 ```

 Yes!
-Injector components should never be self-closing, and they should never wrap multiple children.
+Injector Components should never be self-closing, and they should never wrap multiple children.
 We can fix this at code-time and not wait for the errors at runtime.

 This naming convention helps developers understand the component's contract, and certainly would've helped me better understand how `TouchableWithoutFeedback` and `TouchableOpacity` differ.

 ## Even Better with Tooling
 Naming conventions enable tooling.
-I've edited my vim color scheme to color injector components as props are colored, which further reinforces the concept and allows me to easily skim renders and identify them.
+I've edited my vim color scheme to color Injector Components as props are colored, which further reinforces the concept and allows me to easily skim renders and identify them.

 ![](https://github.com/kylpo/react-playbook/blob/master/assets/InjectorComponents.png?raw=true)

 In the future, we could also create lint rules to identify errors at code-time using this convention.

 **more naming conventions => more helpful tooling**

----

-Note: I publish these to learn from your responses!
-Please let me know if you have any thoughts on the subject.